d13g0s0uz4/hacktricks/linux-unix/privilege-escalation/README.md

 If you have SSH access to the machine you could also use **openVAS** to check for outdated and vulnerable software installed inside the machine.

-{% hint style="info" %}
-_Note that these commands will show a lot of information that will mostly be useless, therefore it's recommended some application like OpenVAS or similar that will check if any installed software version is vulnerable to known exploits_
+*_Note that these commands will show a lot of information that will mostly be useless, therefore it's recommended some application like OpenVAS or similar that will check if any installed software version is vulnerable to known exploits_*
-{% endhint %}

 ## Processes